 - Be 18 years of age or older; and

-- Meet the requirements set forth by the screening process of each school corporation.
-(Applicants: Please contact the school corporation you are interested in for more information.)
+- Meet the requirements set forth in the screening process of the school employer.
+(Applicants: Please contact the school employer for which you want to work for more information.)

 Once these requirements are met, applicants should apply via the Indiana Department of Education's Licensing Verification and Information System (LVIS).

-- Each school corporation will recommend individuals for substitute permits through the application process.
-The superintendent or his/her designee will verify the applicant's employment through LVIS.
-Each application for a substitute certificate must be submitted through LVIS, and a $15 plus processing fee will be applied.
+- Each school employer will recommend individuals for Substitute Permits through the application process.
+The superintendent or his/her designee will verify the applicant's employment and application through LVIS.
+Each application for a Substitute Permit must be submitted and paid through LVIS.

-- The Office of Educator Effectiveness and Licensing (OEEL) will issue the substitute permit in the applicant's name, and the applicant may print a copy of the permit from his or her LVIS account.
+- The Office of Educator Licensing will issue the Substitute Permit in the applicant's name and the school employer’s name.
+The applicant may print a copy of the permit by logging into the applicant’s LVIS account.

-- Substitute permits will be valid for three years.
-The validity period begins on the date OEEL receives the applicant's payment.
+- Substitute Permits are valid for three years.
+The validity period begins on the date the applicant pays for the permit application in LVIS.

 Step-by-Step Instructions: Click Here